codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 1. Name - Any name of your choosing, that will represent your cluster context in Codefresh.
 Do not use spaces, dots or other strange characters in the name.
 1. Host - The full URL of the Kubernetes API endpoints including protocol and port.
 1. Certificate - The Kubernetes service account certificate used for the integration with Codefresh (base64 encoded).
-1. Token - The Kubernetes service account token used for the integration with Codefresh (base64 encoded).
+1. Token - The Kubernetes service account token used for the integration with Codefresh (base64 encoded)
+1. (Optional) Namespace - Restrict Codefresh [access to a specific namespace](#restrict-codefresh-access-to-a-specific-namespace)

 {% include image.html
   lightbox="true"
-  file="/images/kubernetes/add-cluster/add-cluster-details.png"
-  url="/images/kubernetes/add-cluster/add-cluster-details.png"
+  file="/images/kubernetes/add-cluster/add-cluster-fields.png"
+  url="/images/kubernetes/add-cluster/add-cluster-fields.png"
-  alt="Adding a custom cluster in Codefresh - details" caption="Adding a custom cluster in Codefresh - details" max-width="60%"
+  alt="Adding a custom cluster in Codefresh - details" caption="Adding a custom cluster in Codefresh - details" max-width="80%"
     %}

+There is also a toggle for [private clusters behind a firewall]({{site.baseurl}}/docs/enterprise/behind-the-firewall/).

  In the section below we'll provide you with easy instructions how to get all your cluster configurations in order to add it to Codefresh.